-Given a choice of Florence & The Machine and The National as headliners, TG opted for The National and was not disappointed.
+The National and was not disappointed.
 The veteran American indie stars have worked their introspective nuts off to get the kind of attention they're now receiving and they don't plan to screw it up anytime soon.

 Drawing mainly from new album 'High Violet', their hour long set also pulled tunes from earlier full-lengths 'Alligator' and 'Sad Songs For Dirty Lovers', before closing with one of TG's favourite songs 'Mr November'.
 Intense doesn't cover it, but few audience members will have felt that the band don't deserve their recent success.